travis-ci/docs-travis-ci-com/user/build-configuration.md

 ### Git Submodules

-Travis CI automatically initializes and updates submodules when a `.gitmodules` file is being found in the root directory.
+Travis CI automatically initializes and updates submodules when a `.gitmodules` file is being found in the root of the repository.

 This can be turned off by setting: